 If you have a pillow that is too damaged to be given away and you don't have a need to reuse or repurpose it, then recycling is your next option.
 Just make sure the pillows are dry and free of grease and oil.

 Your trash is valuable, if not to you, then to someone else or the planet.
 That is why we recycle, to give products and materials a new life after they are no longer wanted.
-Below are some reasons why recycling your old pillows matter.
+Below are some reasons why recycling your old pillows matters.

 When you donate your old bed pillows to those, who need them, especially shelters that run on charity, you help them gain significant financial savings.
-They can then use their new pillow budget to meet more important needs.
+They can then use their new pillow budget to meet more essential needs.

 Reusing pillow fillings, stuffing, and fabric from old pillows for your DIY ideas and new furniture will reduce costs.

 Humans need natural resources to meet all kinds of needs in life.
 But, current resource consumption practices are linear and therefore unsustainable.
 One way to conserve natural resources is recycling.
 Textile recycling facilities use the fibers from your unwanted pillow to make carpets and insulation.

 When you recycle or reuse goods, you use already existing materials to meet new needs.
 In doing so, you eliminate the emissions associated with producing new goods to fill those needs.
 This helps in the fight against climate change.